-The following summary unaudited pro forma condensed combined financial information gives effect to the transfer by FNF to us of substantially all of its assets and liabilities (other than its ownership interest in FIS), as if the transfer had been completed as of March 31, 2006 for balance sheet purposes and as of January 1, 2005 with respect to the statement of earnings data and is derived from the unaudited pro forma combined financial statements included elsewhere in this information statement.
-The pro forma financial information should be read in conjunction with the unaudited pro forma condensed consolidated financial statements and related notes and the separate financial statement are included in or incorporated by reference into this information statement.
-See "Unaudited Pro Forma Combined Financial Information" beginning on page 90.
+The following summary unaudited pro forma condensed combined financial information gives effect to the transfer by FNF to us of substantially all of its assets and liabilities (other than its ownership interest in FIS), as if the transfer had been completed as of June 30, 2006 for balance sheet purposes and as of January 1, 2005 with respect to the statement of earnings data and is derived from the unaudited pro forma combined financial statements included elsewhere in this information statement.
+The pro forma financial information should be read in conjunction with the unaudited pro forma consolidated financial statements and related notes and the separate financial and related notes of FNT and FNF, which also are included in or incorporated by reference into this information statement.
+See "Unaudited Pro Forma Combined Financial Information" beginning on page 95.

 Because the substance of the combined proposed transactions among FNF, FNT, and FIS pursuant to the securities exchange and distribution agreement and the merger agreement is effectively a reverse spin-off of FIS by FNF, and because FNT and FIS are entities under common control, the historical financial statements of FNF will become the historical financial statements of FNT subsequent to the proposed transactions.
-For more information on the accounting treatment of the proposed transactions, see "The Proposed Transactions - Accounting Treatment" beginning on page 46.
+For more information on the accounting treatment of the proposed transactions, see "The Proposed Transactions - Accounting Treatment" beginning on page 49.